satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 }
 ```

 Let's add tests for this function.
-We want to check that `TokenAuction` claims the ownership of the token, and that it creates an auction associated with that token.
+We want to check that `TokenAuction` claims the ownership of the token and that it creates an auction associated with that token.

 Add the following block to your `test/TokenAuctionTest.js`